Richard Bogren, Gill, Daniel J. | 7/29/2013 7:00:27 PM

-Damage that occurs when mowers or string trimmers remove patches of bark interferes with the tree’s ability to send food to its roots.
-As the roots are deprived of food, they become stunted and function poorly, and this leads to a stunted, unhealthy tree.
-If you remove a complete ring of bark, you may cut off food to the roots altogether, leading to the death of the plant.
+The part of a tree’s circulatory system that carries food manufactured by the leaves to the roots, which can make no food for themselves, lies just under the bark.
+So damage that occurs when mowers or string trimmers remove patches of bark interferes with the tree’s ability to send food to its roots.
+This can cause the tree to be stunted.
+Remove a complete ring of bark, and you may cut off food to the roots altogether, leading to plant death.

 In addition to interfering with food movement, the open wounds created by mowers and trimmers can provide entry points for disease organisms that can cause decay.

 To prevent these problems, do not allow grass to grow close to the base of young trees for the first three to five years after planting.
-Keep an area at least a foot out from the trunk grass free.
-A mulch 2- or 3-inches thick spread evenly over the area, but pulled back slightly from the trunk, will help a lot.
-Any stray weeds can be pulled or killed with a quick spray of glyphosate, if necessary.
+Keep an area grass-free at least a foot out from the trunk.
+A mulch 2 or 3 inches thick spread evenly over the area – but pulled back slightly from the trunk – will help a lot.
+Any stray weeds can be pulled or killed with a quick spray of the herbicide glyphosate.

 Shrubs are generally planted in beds, so they are less at risk.
 But I have seen this problem occasionally when ground covers, such as Asiatic jasmine, are trimmed away from the base of shrubs with string trimmers.